-D. Steady-State Solver
+4.5 Steady-State Solver

-The steady-state solver uses the Gauss-Seidel iterative method to find the steady-state distribution vector of a Markov chain represented by a Q (or P) matrix by solving the equation $\pi \mathbf{Q} = \mathbf{0}$ (or $\pi \mathbf{P} = \pi$ ).
-To obtain standard linear system form $\mathbf{Ax} = \mathbf{b}$ requires the transpose of the Q or P matrix, which we generate with an appropriate transpose function.
+The steady-state solver uses the Gauss-Seidel iterative method to find the steady-state distribution vector of a Markov chain represented by a Q (or P) matrix by solving the equation π Q = 0 (or π P = π).
+To obtain standard linear system form Ax = b requires the transpose of the Q or P matrix, which we generate with an appropriate transpose function.
+The sparse matrix format described previously allows for a very efficient Gauss-Seidel algorithm.

-E. Linear Solution and Numerical Laplace Transform Inversion
+4.6 Linear Solution and Numerical Laplace Transform Inversion

-The next step is to set up the linear system of Equation 1 of the form $\mathbf{AL} = \mathbf{b}$ with the aim of solving to find the response time vector, $\mathbf{L}$ .
-Recall that each element of the vector $\mathbf{L}i = \mathcal{L}{i\vec{j}}(s)$ represents the Laplace transform of the response time distribution between an initial state i and a set of target states $\vec{j}$ sampled at a point s for $1 \leq i \leq n$ .
-If multiple start markings are identified, a vector $\alpha$ is calculated from the normalised steady-state probability vector and the quantity $\alpha \cdot \mathbf{L}$ found.
+The next step is to set up the linear system of Equation 1 of the form $\mathbf{AL} = \mathbf{b}$ with the aim of solving to find the response time vector, \mathbf{L} .
+The data necessary for this is extracted from the \mathbf{Q} matrix and the set of target states.
+Recall that each element of the vector $\mathbf{L}i = \mathcal{L}{i\vec{j}}(s)$ represents the Laplace transform of the response time distribution between an initial state i and a set of target states \vec{j} sampled at a point s for $1 \le i \le n$.
+If multiple start markings are identified, a vector α is calculated from the normalised steady-state probability vector and the quantity $\alpha \cdot \mathbf{L}$ found.
 This gives us the Laplace transform of the response time density from a set of initial states to a set of target states.

 The solution process is driven by the time-range over which the user wishes to plot the probability density function of the response time.
-Each t-point of the final response time distribution requires 65 s-point function calls (in this implementation) of the Laplace transform of the response time density.
+Each t-point of the final response time distribution requires 65 s-point function calls of the Laplace transform of the response time density2.
 Each s-point sample of the Laplace transform is given by a single solution of Equation 1.
-The precise set of s-values required are calculated from the Euler Laplace inversion algorithm as a function of the desired time range of the final plot.
-Thus a time range of 100 points may require as many as 6500 distinct solutions of Equation 1, provided by a standard Gauss-Seidel iterative method
+The precise set of s-values required are calculated from an Euler Laplace inversion algorithm derived from